Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.4/readme.md

-# US 5.1.16
+# US 5.1.4

 ## 1. Context

-This task appears in the start of the project's development, to be able to request an operation.
+This task appears in the start of the project's development, to be able to update a profile as a patient.

 ## 2. Requirements

-**US 5.1.16** As a Doctor, I want to request an operation, so that the Patient has access to the necessary healthcare.
+**US 5.1.4** As a Patient, I want to update my user profile, so that I can change my personal details and preferences.

 **Acceptance Criteria:**

-- Doctors can create an operation request by selecting the patient, operation type, priority, and suggested deadline.
-- The system validates that the operation type matches the doctor’s specialization.
-- The operation request includes:
-    - Patient ID
-  - Doctor ID
-  - Operation Type
-  - Deadline
-  - Priority
+- Patients can log in and update their profile details (e.g., name, contact information, preferences).
+- Changes to sensitive data, such as email, trigger an additional verification step (e.g., confirmation email).
+- All profile updates are securely stored in the system.
-- The system confirms successful submission of the operation request and logs the request in the patient’s medical history.
+- The system logs all changes made to the patient's profile for audit purposes.

 **Dependencies/References:**

-The user logged in must be registered in the system as a 'Doctor'.
+The user logged in must be registered in the system as a 'Patient'.

 ## 3. Analysis

 The following requirements specified by the client were considered during the development of this user story:

-- **Question:** Does the system adds automically the operation request to the medical history of the patient?
-  - **Answer:** No need. it will be the doctor's responsibility to add it.

-- **Question:** Can a doctor make more than one operation request for the same patient?
-If so, is there any limit or rules to follow?
-For example, doctors can make another operation request for the same patient as long as it's not the same operation type?
-  - **Answer:** It should not be possible to have more than one "open" surgery request (that is, a surgery that is requested or scheduled but not yet performed) for the same patient and operation type.
+- **Question:** My question is whether patients can also update patient profile information in addition to user profile information.
+And if so, is there any information in the patient profile that can be updated?
+  - **Answer:**  If we're talking about contact information, yes.
+Okay?
+So the patient, if he has a user in the system, he should be able to at least activate, as you can see in the second acceptance criteria, to activate the update.
+For example, if I want to change my phone number or if I want to change my email, then that cannot be changed directly through my user contact.
+It needs to be verified and validated.
+That is what is expected.
+You cannot change anything related to the medical information.

 ## 4. Design